Tenki vs BuildJet

 - You want AI pull-request review from the same vendor.

-- You value a generous, no-credit-card free tier (1,700 min/month) for evaluation.
+- You value $10 in free credit every month for evaluation.

 When to choose BuildJet